Health Rising’s 2024 BIG (little) End of the Year Donation Drive

 Autoimmune diseases can strike quickly.
 Autoimmune processes in diabetes can increase glutatmate levels

 Autoantigens in autoimmune diabetes may have intriguing overlaps with FM and ME/CFS.
-As stated above autoimmune diabetes results in destruction of insulin-producing pancreatic beta cells.
+As stated above autoimmune diabetes results in the destruction of insulin-producing pancreatic beta cells.
 Autoantibodies in both Type I diabetes and LADA increase glutamate levels by attacking the rate-limiting enzyme (glutamic acid decarboxylase – GAD65 or GAD67) that converts glutamate to GABA.
 Extracellular excitatory glutamate, in turn, has been shown to cause apoptosis of the pancreatic beta cells that produce insulin (27).

 Antibodies to GAD would be expected to result in an excess of excitatory glutamate over inhibitory GABA, which may not only impact on insulin production but may also ramp up pain transmission.
 Some time ago I wrote about the autoimmune disease Stiff Person Syndrome where autoantibodies to GAD65 result in a condition where minor stressors (sudden loud noises, emotional stress, etc.) can trigger severe muscular spasms.